 WooCommerce has built-in support for accepting PayPal payments on your website.
 PayPal provides a wide range of services for personal, business, and eCommerce use, and it’s one of the most popular payment options available.

-It is accessible in hundreds of countries; however, some of them may have different restrictions.
-Make sure you check to see if it’s accepted in your region, as well as by your target audience.
+It is accessible in hundreds of countries; however, some may have different restrictions.
+Make sure you check to see if it’s accepted in your region and your target audience.

 Note: The Standard Paypal extension for WooCommerce does not have an on-site checkout experience, so your customers will be routed to the PayPal website to complete their transactions.

-PayPal Pro for WooCommerce is a premium WooCommerce extension created by the WooCommerce team itself.
+PayPal Pro for WooCommerce is a premium WooCommerce extension created by the WooCommerce team.
 It allows you to use PayPal with a better checkout experience, enabling customers to finish their purchases without leaving your website.

 The customer enters their credit card details during the checkout process, and PayPal takes care of the rest.
 As a result, the checkout process is incredibly smooth, and the user never has to leave the website.

-PayPal Pro is available in the United Kingdom, the United States, and Canada, but you must have a PayPal payment processor to use it.
+PayPal Pro is available in the United Kingdom, the United States, and Canada, but you must have a PayPal payment processor.
 If your company is headquartered in Australia, you can do it with a Payflow Pro account.

 Note: You can use Stripe with any WordPress membership or subscription plugin.

-Authorize.Net is a well-known payment portal that is used by thousands of companies worldwide.
+Authorize.Net is a well-known payment portal used by thousands of companies worldwide.
 It has a monthly fee of $25 and charges 2.9 %+ $0.3 per transaction.

 Authorize.net offers several different solutions for e-commerce companies, most of them being: